 The catalysts were reinforcing.
 Sharper rhetoric between Washington and Tehran over the Strait of Hormuz lifted crude while long-end yields ground higher.
 The implication for positioning is straightforward: energy firmed, rate-sensitive growth and small caps came under pressure, and the AI trade lost some premium as the cost of capital nudged higher.

 Corporate flow reinforced the rotation.
 LiveRamp surged after Publicis agreed to buy it at a sizable premium, and Dominion Energy jumped on buyout chatter with NextEra, a deal tied to surging AI power demand.
 Regeneron slid after a Phase 3 melanoma trial missed, a reminder that single-catalyst biotech remains binary.
 Intel weakened on fresh policy noise over domestic chip ownership.
 Traders are watching NVIDIA's earnings on Wednesday for the definitive read on AI CapEx, with Target on Wednesday and Walmart on Thursday on deck for the consumer pulse.
-Featured: Your $29.97 book is free today (Ad)
+Featured: Small Colorado Company (Backed by Sam Altman) Could Save U.S. Power Grid (Ad)

 |